harmony-one/h/progress/theo-perisic.md

 ---

+2025-09-30 Tue: Team impermanent loss calculations, initial results show internal wallet losing to impermanent loss, but positive in XIRR (extended internal rate of return) showing the strategy may be winning over the course of the year.

+2025-09-29 Mon: Completed Q3 team reviews and [video update](https://www.youtube.com/watch?v=CIaO4L2ns18).

+---

+2025-09-28 Sun: (3.0h) Initial review of team progress and q4 outlook.

+2025-09-27 Sat: (2.0h) Reviewed current recovery options, accelerating recovery will inevitably require a source of liquidity, using the Validator Staking Initiative and allocating wallets a percentage ranging from 6% to 14.50% would be possible to complete recovery with a 1-year deadline.
+Unclaimed funds would then be distributed to the participating wallets, potentially increasing their initial recovered amounts.

+2025-09-26 Fri: Progress in accelerated recovery discussions.
+Insights: 42k wallets, pre-hack, held less than $1.
+Potential rates should be updated per tier.

 2025-09-25 Thu: New Harmony [Goverance](https://gov.harmony.one/#/explore) release.
 Team sync, coordination on cbbtc pricing source and finalized initial XIRR (extended internal rate of return) and APR.
 Insight: rest of team will conduct XIRR and APR calculations and converge tomorrow.